 Why insurance deserves extra care

 The first practical question is not whether insurance is good or bad.
 It is whether you need insurance protection inside the 3a structure.
 If the answer is no, the policy may solve a problem you do not have.
+Compare Pillar 3a vs Pillar 3b to understand the structural difference.

 The second question is flexibility.
 Expats change jobs, cantons, permits, countries, and family plans.
 A product that assumes stable premiums for many years may feel convenient on the sales page and restrictive during relocation.